Integrin alpha 2

-Integrin alpha-2, or CD49b (cluster of differentiation 49b), is a protein which in humans is encoded by the CD49b gene.
+Integrin alpha-2, or CD49b (cluster of differentiation 49b), is a transmembrane protein which in humans is encoded by the CD49b gene.

 The CD49b protein is an integrin alpha subunit.
 It makes up half of the α2β1 integrin duplex.
 Integrins are heterodimeric integral membrane glycoproteins composed of a distinct alpha chain and a common beta chain.
 They are found on a wide variety of cell types including T cells (the NKT cells), NK cells, fibroblasts and platelets.
 Integrins are involved in cell adhesion and also participate in cell-surface-mediated signalling.
+The α2β1 integrin functions primarily as a recepter for collagen, making it important in tissues like the skin, bone, and blood vessels.

 Expression of CD49b in conjunction with LAG-3 has been used to identify type 1 regulatory (Tr1) cells.

 The DX5 monoclonal antibody recognizes mouse CD49b.

 Interactions

 CD49b has been shown to interact with MMP1.

+Structure

+The ITGA2 gene is located on chromosome 5q11.2 and encodes the integrin alpha-2 (CD49b) protein.
+This is a type I transmembrane Glycoprotein that belongs to the integrin alpha chain family.
+The mature α2 subunit associates non-covalently with the β1 integrin subunit to form the α2β1 integrin receptor.
+This is a major collagen-binding integrin in vertebrates.

+Integrin α2 is an integrin alpha subunit, so it is made of a large extracellular domain, a single transmembrane domain, and a short cytoplasmic tail.
+The extracellular region contains an inserted (I) domain, or the αI domain.
+This is responsible for recognizing and binding collagen molecules within the extracellular matrix.
+Binding to collagen needs divalent cations such as magnesium (Mg2+) and manganese (Mn2+).
+This stabilizes the ligand-binding site and regulates receptor affinity.

+The α2β1 integrin has inactive and active conformations with different affinity for extracellular ligand.
+Intracellular signaling may lead to conformational changes of the integrin and increase the affinity to ligands (inside-out signaling), whereas ligand binding initiates signaling pathways that influence cell adhesion, migration, proliferation, and survival (outside-in signaling).